rust-lang/rfcs/text/0000-entry-into-owned.md

 [summary]: #summary

-Enable the map Entry API to take borrowed keys as arguments, cloning only when necessary.
-The proposed implementation introduces a new trait `std::borrow::IntoOwned` which enables the existing `entry` methods to accept borrows.
+Enable the map Entry API to take borrowed keys as arguments, cloning only when necessary (in `VacantEntry::insert`).
+The proposed implementation introduces a new trait `std::borrow::AsBorrowOf` which enables the existing `entry` methods to accept borrows.
 In effect, it makes the following possible:

 ```rust
   let string_map: HashMap<String, u64> = ...;